 Can you recommend me some music to practice to?

 Check out this guide to swing music, this list and Jazz On Line.
-A great way to discover some of your own swing dance favorites is to use an online music site like Spotify or Pandora Internet Radio which ask you to enter the name of an initial artist or song title and then finds music that is similar in genre, instrumentation, rhythm and feel.
+A great way to discover some of your own swing dance favorites is to use an online music site like Spotify which asks you to enter the name of an initial artist or song title and then finds music that is similar in genre, instrumentation, rhythm and feel.
 Try entering a song or artist from one of the compilations you like and see what you get!

 What’s the difference between the free classes and the studio courses?